rsmpdo/letoiledoree---Restaurant-Web/README.md

 ## Project Overview

 **LetoiledOrée — Restaurant Web** is a modern, responsive restaurant web application built with **React** and **Vite**.
-It demonstrates a full‑stack workflow with Vercel deployment, showcasing a sleek UI, dynamic menu rendering, and client‑side routing.
+It demonstrates a full‑stack workflow with Vercel deployment, showcasing a sleek UI, dynamic menu rendering and client‑side routing.

 ## Features
 - Clean, component‑based architecture with React hooks